gauravearn/graphanalyzer/README.md

 # graphanalyzer

 a graphanalyzer package that uses the information from the paf and the gfa files for the graph alignment and uses the concurrency to process the alignments and other variables and uses a dataframe approach.
+You can find the code in the src/graphanalyzer.py and you can use those as import in your script untill the complete package is available from pip.

 Gaurav Sablok \
 Academic Staff Member \